pikawika/VUB-RL/homework/1-bandits/README.md

 - The bandit represents what happens in a big population of potentially-sick individuals when vaccination strategies are implemented.
    - Pulling one arm maps, in the real world, to:
-      - To the infection of a couple of people
+      - The infection of a couple of people
       - The assignation of vaccines to specific age groups
    - The reward given by the arm is computed from the total amount of people who became sick in 2 or 3 years.
    - You can see why sample-efficiency is important here: in the real world, those kinds of simulations (pulling a single arm) takes about 1 hour on a supercomputer.